Williams White Water Pinball

 Below are pictures of the Mylar removal process.
 This is the second time I've removed Mylar.
 One thing I have learned is that the Freeze method works great.
 I do offer the following tip.
 Spray the Mylar with the "freeze" and let it sit for 5 or 10 minutes.
 I've found this to be a lot of effective than simply spraying and then immediately trying to remove the Mylar.
 Also, if one part of the Mylar does not come off, try another part.
 For some reason the Mylar down by the flippers did not want to budge.
 I ended up getting the Mylar by the boulder to come off and worked my way down.
 Once you have the Mylar coming up, do not forget to keep freeze spraying.
 If you do not do this enough, the Mylar has a tendency to rip and you might be stuck trying to get an initial part to peel off again.

-Before (left image) and after (right image) Mylar removal
+Before and after pictures of Mylar removal

 Burnt Transformer Connector

-Plunger
+Wrong Plunger

 My White Water had a strange plunger.
 It looked old fashion, so I replaced it with the traditional plunger.
 See the original plunger followed by the new plunger, below.